Razer ID

 The Problem

 The existing Razer ID creation flow placed too many decisions in front of users too early, creating unnecessary cognitive load at the point of first commitment.
 Drop-off and hesitation during the verification step indicated a structural problem with the flow’s sequencing — not just its visual design.
+A user who has not yet verified their email has no reason to invest effort in choosing a username and password.
+The flow was asking for commitment before establishing trust.

 Research Approach